csarwi/taxglide/README.md

 ## Separate Income Functionality 🆕

-TaxGlide now supports different taxable incomes for SG and Federal taxes, which is common when:
+TaxGlide now supports different taxable incomes for cantonal and Federal taxes, which is common when:
 - Different deductions apply to cantonal vs. federal taxes
 - Income sources are treated differently by each tax system
 - You want to model "what-if" scenarios with varying income splits